EleutherAI/gpt-neo/README.md

 🎉 1T or bust my dudes 🎉

 An implementation of model & data parallel [GPT2](https://openai.com/blog/better-language-models/) & [GPT3](https://arxiv.org/abs/2005.14165) -like models, with the ability to scale up to full GPT3 sizes (and possibly more!), using the [mesh-tensorflow](https://github.com/tensorflow/mesh) library.

-If you're just here to play with our pre-trained models, click the bottom below
+**If you're just here to play with our pre-trained models, click the botton to get started**

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/EleutherAI/GPTNeo/blob/master/GPTNeo_example_notebook.ipynb)